 Temporary scaffolding was being used to gain access to conveyors and inspection hatches during construction and commissioning, which was deemed not suitable for long-term operation.
 A constraint for these platforms was that for three of them had to be either rotatable or removable to provide access whilst not in use for maintenance and cleaning activities.

-The engineering across the majority of scopes is now complete along with 50% of permitting.
-Over the next few months initial construction will focus on improving the noise insulation of the rail unloading building, where the potash is unloaded from the railcars.
+The engineering across the majority of scopes is now complete along with permitting for all IFC scopes.
+Over the next few months, construction will focus on the installation of the new wastewater management system for the Rail Unloading Building.
 It will also include weather proofing and sealing up where the conveyor galleries meet the transfer towers, to improve product quality and prolong the life of the structure.
-While Allnorth has been managing each scopes’ technical challenges, we are also working on an operating facility, of which the primary function is to ship potash internationally.
+While Allnorth has been managing each scopes’ technical challenges, we are also working on an operating facility, of which the primary function is to ship potash

 - Structural engineering